Histoplasmosis is acquired by inhaling spores of the fungus.

 Whether treatment with antifungal drugs is needed depends on the severity of the infection.

 Histoplasmosis is particularly common in the eastern and midwestern United States, particularly along the Ohio and Mississippi river valley.
 It may occur in the Southern states.
 Histoplasmosis also occurs in parts of Central and South America, Africa, Asia, and Australia.
-Outbreaks associated with bat caves have occurred in Florida, Texas, and Puerto Rico.
+Outbreaks associated with bat caves have occurred worldwide and in the United States have been reported in Florida, Texas, and Puerto Rico.

 Histoplasma grows best in soil and dust that are contaminated with bird or bat droppings.
 Chicken farmers, construction workers, cavers (people who like to explore caves), and others who work with soil are most likely to inhale the spores produced by Histoplasma.
 The risk of infection is greatest when activity generates airborne spores (for example, tree or building removal at construction sites in areas where birds or bats live) or when exploring caves.